satya-arjunan/visocyteold/Plugins/AdiosReaderStaging/README.md

 by ADIOS.
 For our purposes, the cmake variable `ENABLE_ADIOS` should be `ON`, whereas `ENABLE_HDF5`, `ENABLE_PVTI`, `ENABLE_PVTP` can be `OFF`.

-**Plugin:** This plugin is part of Visocyte.
-While configuring Visocyte build, set the `VISOCYTE_BUILD_PLUGIN_AdiosStagingReader` cmake variable to `ON`.
-To automatically load the plugin with Visocyte set `VISOCYTE_AUTOLOAD_PLUGIN_AdiosStagingReader` to `ON`.
+**Plugin:** This plugin is part of ParaView.
+While configuring ParaView build, set the `VISOCYTE_BUILD_PLUGIN_AdiosStagingReader` cmake variable to `ON`.
+To automatically load the plugin with ParaView set `VISOCYTE_AUTOLOAD_PLUGIN_AdiosStagingReader` to `ON`.
 You may also need to set the `ADIOS_CONFIG` variable as mentioned for cartiso.